 The number of people seeking our services continues to grow every year.
 In addition to the chronically homeless, we are seeing a significant number of newly homeless that have lost businesses, homes, and families in the economic chaos.
-In addition, we have more families coming to Bridge House and our evening dinners than ever before; at least one family with children per week.
+In addition, we have more families coming to our evening dinners than ever before; at least one family with children per week.

-Over 25% of our clients are veterans who have served our country, but who are struggling to stay on their feet.
+Over 11% of our clients are veterans who have served our country, but who are struggling to stay on their feet.
 Many are not getting the benefits they are entitled to under law.
 We help veterans to process the paperwork so that they can receive the medical and financial assistance they deserve.

-People with Mental Illness
+Individuals with Mental Illness

 There are estimates that nearly 47% of the homeless population suffers from some kind of mental illness.
 We see this statistic reflected in our clients, most of whom either don’t know they are ill or are unaware of services that can help them.
 We provide funds for psychiatric prescriptions and work with our partners at Clinica and Mental Health Partners to get people the services they need.

 Individuals Struggling with Addiction

 Through our intake and assessment form 39% of our clients self-reported that they struggle with drugs or alcohol.
 To address this great need in addiction services, Bridge House has strategically partnered with addiction recovery services in order to assist our clients on their pathway to recovery.